WuBingzheng/primitive_fixed_point_decimal/README.md

 ## When to or Not to Use This

-Compared with other decimal crates, such as `bigdecimal` and `rust_decimal`, our characteristic is that fixed precision, and `+`/`-` only performing between decimals of the same precision.
+Compared with other decimal crates, such as `bigdecimal` and `rust_decimal`, our biggest characteristic is real fixed-point.
 Thus, its application scenarios are very clear.

-For specific applications, if you know how many the precision required and the operations involved are mostly simple `+`/`-`, such as in a financial management system or an exchange matching engine, then it is suitable for this crate.
+For specific applications, if you know the precisions required, such as in a financial system using 2 precisions for balance and 6 for prices, then it is suitable for this crate.
+See the following examples.

-For general-purpose applications or libraries, where you don't know the precision that the end users will need, nor the operations that might be used, such as in storage systems like Redis, then it is not suitable for this crate.
+While for general-purpose applications or libraries, where you don't know the precision that the end users will need, such as in storage systems like Redis, then it is not suitable for this crate.

+Additionally, the `+`/`-` are only supported between decimals of the same precision, which is designed intentionally.
+One consequence of this is that it's verbose to calculate complex mathematical formulas, e.g. options pricing and Greeks.
-There are also some exceptions.
-For example, in options services, although many complex mathematical formulas are involved, such as pricing and Greeks, it is not necessary to retain full precision here.
-You can convert the input fixed-point decimal values (e.g. prices, balances and volumes) to floats to calculate the formulas, and then convert the result back to decimal.
+In my opinon, complex mathematical formulas do not require full precision.
+So you can convert the decimal inputs (e.g. prices, balances and volumes) to floats and then perform the calculations.
-Therefore, this crate is also suitable for such programs.

 ## Specify Precision